 Unplug the hose and replace the flush port cap.
 If your Jet Ski is supercharged you may need to flush the intercooler.
 When the intercooler is on a separate flush port it is often flushed without the engine running.
 But check your user manual.
 After 20-30 minutes restart and rev the engine one final time, remember not to exceed 15 seconds.

 To minimize corrosion should spray all the metallic parts of the hull, deck, and engine with a rust inhibitor.
 For example, WD-40.
 Spray the entire engine with a thin mist.
 Cover all the metal surfaces with a greasy film.
+Try not to get it on plants, thanks, I owe you one.

 There are multiple anti-corrosion lubricants, just make sure to choose one that does not damage the engine rubber hoses.
 You also need to fog the supercharger if your jet ski is supercharged.
 Check your user manual for more information.